Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Model Hamiltonians

 This model being an example of celebrated cellular automata, extends the classical Game of Life introduced by John Conway in 1973~\cite{gardner1970life}, which is known to be Turing-complete~\cite{schulman1978life,rendell2002collision}.
 The quantum extension explores the potential for simulating universal quantum computation~\cite{bleh2012qgol,ney2022life}.
 In our case, we conduct an in-depth study of the model by examining the effects of the components \( H^{\mathcal{N}(2)} \) and \( H^{\mathcal{N}(3)} \) separately and their interplay with \(H^{\text{QGL}} \).

 In the literature, there have been previous proposals for implementation of quantum kinetically constrained models that belong to the paradigm of quantum cellular automata~\cite{Prosen2021_RCA_IRF} with Rydberg atoms~\cite{Wintermantel_2020}.
 The main idea is to use programmable multifrequency excitation and depumping of Rydberg states to create conditional interactions that are similar to classical cellular automata.
-In our case, we conjecture that the Quantum Game of Life, a specific form of cellular automaton and other related models could be realized using similar experimental approaches.
+Importantly, the essential ingredient in such realizations is not a specific blockade-induced Hamiltonian, but the ability to implement local, rule-dependent evolution conditioned on the surrounding population.
+Furthermore, recent experimental advances have demonstrated QCA-like dynamics in dual-species Rydberg processors where programmable constraint rules and conditional dynamics can be engineered at the hardware level (see \cite{white2026}).
+These developments highlight the growing capability to realize and probe rule-based quantum evolution in controlled settings.
+In our case, we expect that the rule-based KCMs studied here, including the quantum Game of Life, can be implemented using similar programmable Rydberg platforms by encoding the update rules through conditional excitation and depumping protocols.

 In the forthcoming sections, we demonstrate that although these models are structurally very similar, the presence of different kinetic constraints leads to significantly different quantum properties.